 Note: North American spec prototype GR Corolla vehicles are shown in this story.
 Specifications, features, and launch timing for future production models is preliminary and subject to change without notice.

-News sources, photos and videos courtesy of Toyota Motor Corp., Toyota Gazoo Racing, and Toyota Motor Sales, U.S.A., Inc.
+News sources and photos courtesy of Toyota Motor Corp., Toyota Gazoo Racing, and Toyota Motor Sales, U.S.A., Inc.